JYU-digihum/clustering_open_responses/README.md

     5. perform k-means clustering and visualize the results with t-distributed stochastic neighbor embedding (t-SNE),
     6. make wordclouds of clusters using lemmatized loneliness data.

+The notebook can also be copied from [Colab](https://colab.research.google.com/drive/1v8UpvuwO_qoHG9upb3CrMzEMvZdgagvM) (File -> Save a copy in Drive).

 ## Running the example code